-To adjust the pressure regulator, remove the adjustment screw or cover on the gas valve.
-Turn out (counterclockwise) to decrease pressure, turn in (clockwise) to increase pressure.
+To adjust the pressure regulator, remove the adjustment screw cover on the gas valve.
+Turn the adjustment screw out (counterclockwise) to decrease pressure, turn in (clockwise) to increase pressure.
 Only small variations in gas flow should be made by means of the pressure regulator adjustment.
-In no case should the final manifold pressure vary more than plus or minus 0.3 inches water column from the specified nominal pressure.
 Any major changes in flow should be made by changing the size of the burner orifices.
 The measured input rate to the furnace must not exceed the rating specified on the unit rating plate.

-For natural gas, the manifold pressure must be between 3.2 and 3.8 inches w.c.
-(3.5 nominal) for high fire and between 1.7 and 2.3 inches w.c.
-(2.0 nominal) for low fire.
+For natural gas, the high stage manifold pressure must be between 3.2 and 3.8 inches water column (3.5 nominal).
+Low stage manifold pressure must be between 1.7 to 2.3 inches water column (2.0 nominal).